‘Nature abhors a vacuum’,1 thus Aristotle’s negative and incomplete statement.

 7. Such as Moses or St Paul or Marx or Einstein

-9. An echo chamber effect happens if everyone believes the same fiction, as when everyone believed that the earth was flat or that it was the centre of the universe or that the greenhorn lawyer shot Liberty Valance.
+9. An echo chamber effect happens if everyone believes the same fiction, as when everyone believed that the earth was flat or that it was the centre of the universe or that a greenhorn lawyer shot Liberty Valance.

 A Muslim echo chamber